2Printer Settings

 Default: As in printer

-Set duplex (double-sided printing) or simplex mode (one-sided printing).
+Set duplex (double-sided printing), simplex mode (one-sided printing), or let the printer control this setting.

 Page print order